-Dairy One’s Agricultural Management Resource group, known more commonly as the AMR group, is the on-farm technology team at Dairy One.
+Dairy One’s Integrated Farming Solutions group, known more commonly as the IFS group, is the on-farm technology team at Dairy One.
 While providing herd and crop management software and support is a large part of what they do, another highly valuable service they offer is camera system and network installations.
 There are a variety of different reasons you may want cameras on your farm.
 Many dairies are interested in having cameras installed to monitor animal and employee safety from anywhere on the farm, or even from off the farm.
 Others find that cameras can provide added security to both the facility and the animals.

 Upon arrival on install day, Doug, Tyler, and I walked around with the owners to review the plan Brandon and the rest of the group had developed.
 At this time the owners also expressed some additional places they would be interested in placing cameras in the future.
 The horse barn in particular presented a few unique opportunities for cameras that we may not typically think of on dairies.
 For boarding facilities in particular, having cameras in the riding arena can be a great safety feature.
 The indoor riding arena and horse barns at this particular farm were not easy to see from the house.
 The owner expressed some concern about boarders riding and handling their horses unsupervised and felt cameras would be a great addition for safety and liability.
 She felt having cameras on tack rooms and storage areas would be an added security comfort for boarders as well.
 Of course, having cameras in stalls at foaling facilities allow owners and managers to monitor pregnant mares as they near their foaling dates, but cameras can also provide general monitoring of all horses while you’re off the farm.